Remote Entangling Gates for Spin Qubits in Quantum Dots using a Charge-Sensitive Superconducting Coupler: Conclusion

 Charge noise is the main source of incoherent gate error.
 To accurately determine the dephasing of RX-regime qubits and a driven coupler under $1/f^\beta$ noise profiles, we presented time-domain simulations based on a cumulant expansion.
 Analytics reveal that the qubit dephasing is independent of quantum dot parameters to first order, and, for $\beta=1$, coupler dephasing is insensitive to coupler parameters.
 Using realistic estimates for device parameters, gate fidelities above 90\% are expected, which is on the scale of the error correction threshold for connective elements between processor modules~\cite{Ramette24}.
 Furthermore, increasing the differential lever arm and decreasing the charge noise power would enable fidelities exceeding 99\%.
 When the charge noise on the spin qubits is more severe or more weighted towards low frequencies than the charge noise on the coupler, the dynamically decoupled gate outperforms the faster off-resonant gate.

 Several hardware advancements could further improve the gate performance: notably, reducing the coupler-to-ground capacitance would enable higher $E_C$.
-Additionally, as we expect charge noise to be the dominant source of error, improved Josephson junction and electrostatic gate oxide quality would greatly boost gate performance.
+Additionally, as we expect charge noise to be the dominant source of error, improving the quality of the electrostatic gates for the quantum dots would significantly enhance gate performance.
 With these improvements, OCS transmon couplers and nonlinear superconducting circuits in general could become viable quantum interconnects between quantum dot spin qubit modules for a scalable quantum computing architecture.